stevemac321/5_Class_Embedded_Keras/README.md

 - This repo is a walkthrough, not a full STM32CubeIDE project
 - You’ll need to integrate the files into your own STM32 project manually
-- Tested with X-CUBE-AI and STM32H723ZG, but portable to other targets
+- Tested with X-CUBE-AI and STM32H723ZG, STM32F401RE — portable to other targets